Facs

 Transcript

 group.
-I call this [the] introductory ideal of d, because the decisive thing is that here the group is given, which PRECEDES the educational process, and the individual is introduced into it, is brought into its structure, into its symbols, into its activities.
+I call this [the] introductory ideal of j, because the decisive thing is that here the group is given, which PRECEDES the educational process, and the k is introduced into it, is brought into its structure, into its l, into its activities.
 Now let’s look at these three ideals, at their importance and their shortcomings.
 The shortcoming of the first ideal is very obvious in this country, not so obvious in Europe, namely it is the individualistic form, the aristocratic separation of the individual from the total of life in this kind of education.
 Therefore in the twenties of the century there was a movement in Europeean [sic.] education which called

 Register